Teacher Programs: Teaching Institute in Museum Education

 Housing Fee: SAIC residence hall accommodations are free to selected participants.

-Each summer, the Teaching Institute in Museum Education (TIME) at the School of the Art Institute of Chicago (SAIC) offers a select group of art museum educators from across the country the opportunity to engage in an inspiring professional development experience.
-TIME participants discover, discuss, and participate in new gallery teaching practices and share art gallery teaching strategies and experiences in an environment that is both supportive and challenging.
+Each summer, the Teaching Institute in Museum Education (TIME) at the School of the Art Institute of Chicago (SAIC) offers a select group of art museum educators from across the country the opportunity to participate in an inspiring professional development experience.
+TIME participants discover, discuss, and engage in new gallery teaching practices and share museum experiences in an environment that is both supportive and challenging.
 TIME is hosted by SAIC and the Art Institute of Chicago.

 The TIME seminar program is built upon these guiding principles: